UnlegitMinecraft/FDPClientChina/README.md

 ## Setting up a Workspace
 FDPClient uses gradle, so make sure that it is installed properly.
 Instructions can be found on [Gradle's website](https://gradle.org/install/).
-1. Clone the repository using `git clone --recurse-submodules https://github.com/UnlegitMinecraft/FDPClient.git`.
+1. Clone the repository using `git clone --recurse-submodules git clone --recurse-submodules https://github.com/UnlegitMinecraft/FDPClientChina.git`.
 2. CD into the local repository folder.
 3. Depending on which IDE you are using execute either of the following commands:
     - For IntelliJ: `gradlew --debug setupDevWorkspace idea genIntellijRuns build`